 It is said to be able to enhance mood and aid with symptoms of depression and anxiety.
 A study published in the Journal of Psychopharmacology supports this theory as it showed that there is convincing evidence for the dopamine-mediated antidepressant-like effect of the bioactives found in catuaba extract.

 Catuaba Bark as an Energy and Brain Booster

 It is believed that the mood enhancement effect may contribute to the energy boost the bark provides.
 Also, because of its energy boosting properties, it may not be surprising that it helps fight fatigue.
 In European herbal medicine, it is used as a nerve and memory stimulant.
 Some herbalists also use it to help with poor memory and forgetfulness.

-You can find catuaba bark at most local supermarkets and drug stores, and it can be found in the form of pills, powders, and liquid extracts.
+You can find catuaba bark at many local supermarkets, drug stores, and vitamin stores.
+It can be found in the form of pills, powders, and liquid extracts.
 Because its effects are mild, it may not be effective for severe conditions, such as severe depression.
 But, you will notice the effects after several weeks of continued use since it builds in the system.
 When used as an aphrodisiac, or “passion” potion, catuaba bark can be used without any ill effects at all.